abdallahyasser12/ReconStorm/README.md

 It will prompt you to enter the target domain and automatically run all the recon steps.
 Results will be saved in the results/ folder.

+## Usage Notes

+- The tool performs several steps automatically, including gathering archived URLs using `gau`.
+- **Note:** On large or historically active targets, `gau` may take several minutes to complete.
+This is normal as it fetches data from multiple sources (Wayback Machine, Common Crawl, etc.).
+Be patient for the best results.
+- For faster but less comprehensive scanning, you can limit `gau` to use only the Wayback Machine by adding this flag in the script:

 📁 Output Example
 csharp
 Copy